10 Internet Legends About Snakes

 © Wikimedia Commons User: AndreaPoncedeLeón – CC BY-SA 4.0

-This legend has been ascribed to virtually every fast food outlet in America.
-The original 1998 version was a viral email and involved Burger King.
-A 3 year old child had finished his lunch early, so his mother allowed him to go play in the playground.
-He played in the tunnels and slide for a while, then moved to the ball pit.
-After 10 minutes of vanishing and resurfacing in the colourful balls, his mother heard him whimpering.
+According to legend, a 3 year old child had finished his lunch early, and his mother allowed him to play in the playground for a while.
+The boy initially played in the tunnels and slide, before moving to the ball pit.
+After 10 minutes of vanishing and resurfacing in the colourful balls, the mother heard her son whimpering.
 He said “hurt, mommy”, and she assumed that he had banged himself while playing.

-This story is a legend because there’s no proof that it ever happened, with no confirmed news reports.
-Yet equally, there’s no proof that it’s a lie.
+This story is a legend because there’s no proof that it ever happened, with no corresponding news reports from the time.
+Yet equally, there’s no proof that it didn’t happen.
 1998 was before the era of mass internet media, and this could have been a locally reported event which never made it online.
-Clues are that the snake species varies with each telling – vipers, water moccasins and copperheads have also been mentioned.
-Like clowns, ball pits are simultaneously a symbol of fun and fear, as syringes and knives have been known to appear in them.

 2 Titanoboa on google maps

 Or was it?
-It turned out that this was indeed a snake – but a metal art installation known as “Le Serpent d’Océan”.
-It was made by Chinese artist Huang Yong Ping, and designed to become visible when the tide came out.
-With the lapping waves, the sculpture produces an illusion as though slithering.
-That said, this doesn’t mean that a gigantic snake fossil won’t be found one day on Google Maps.
+It turned out that this was indeed a snake – but actually a metal art installation known as “Le Serpent d’Océan”.
+It was created by Chinese artist Huang Yong Ping, and designed to become visible only when the tide came out.

 3 The snow snake